Common questions about Spanish Moss... How long does it grow?

 The moss that is shipped will naturally be tangled during packaging.
-The same general effect of long cascading spanish moss can be created by devoting some time and creativity in creating different lengths of moss.
+So, not only will you get the flowing soft tendrils of the newer growth, but the same general effect of long cascading spanish moss can be created by devoting some time and creativity in creating different lengths of moss.

 2. Is it a Parasite?A Spanish moss grows on trees, but it does not put roots in the tree, nor does it take nutrients from it.
 The plant thrives on rain and fog, sunlight, and airborne or waterborne dust and debris.